DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-05-20-how-we-onboarded-schools-in-private-beta.md

 ### DfE Sign-in

-We elected to use one of the DfE Sign-in services to add a layer of user authentication and improve the service's information security.
+We elected to use one of the DfE Sign-in services to add a layer of user authentication and improve the service’s information security.
 Users must have an active DfE Sign-in account to access the service.

 If the user already had a DfE Sign-in account, they could click the link in the invitation email, use their credentials, and access the service.